palantir/atlasdb/docs/source/configuration/cassandra_KVS_configuration.rst

 Communicating Over SSL
 ======================

 Atlas currently supports two different ways of specifying SSL options in the Cassandra KVS configuration: The ``sslConfiguration`` block and the ``ssl`` property.
-Both means are supported but ``sslConfiguration`` is preferred and will always be respected in favor of ``ssl`` when both are specified.
-In the future, support for ``ssl`` will be removed.
+Both means are supported but ``ssl`` is preferred and will always be respected in favor of ``sslConfiguration`` when both are specified.

 The following table summarizes whether SSL is enabled: